jamesshore/livestream/README.md

 Running the Tests
 -----------------

+(All commands must be run from the repository root.)

 Run `./build.sh` to run the tests once, or `./watch.sh` to run the tests every time a file changes.

 Use `./build.sh quick` or `./watch.sh quick` to perform an incremental build, and `./clean.sh` to reset the incremental build.